Dear moderately successful professional athlete:

 Otherwise, it's awkward.
 It's ridiculous.
 It's like watching overweight people dance at a wedding.
 We're not laughing and cheering with you, dude.
 Trust me.

 Deion Sanders and Larry Bird earned the right to talk trash.
-Ray Lewis can dance the waltz after every deflected pass for all I care because, after years of getting it done, he has earned it.
+Ray Lewis can dance the waltz after every deflected pass for all I care because, after years of getting it done, he's earned it.
 Tom Brady doesn't have to wipe that smirk off his face because he's got three Super Bowl rings and at night he gets to go home and sleep the with prom queen.
 Do you go home with the prom queen?
 No, you don't.

 You, moderately successful professional athlete, just look like a moron.
 Catch a few passes when it matters, then we'll talk.
 Randy Moss catches passes with his elbow when his arms are pinned.
 He'd probably catch them with his teeth if the NFL didn't require that he wear a face mask.
 You can't do that.
 That's why you shouldn't strut and preen like he does.